ajitgoel/CommonMembership/README.md

 			- [ ] add checkbox to the left of each row.
 			- [ ] Add edit, delete links below each row.
 			- [ ] clicking on email should navigate user to user edit screen.
+			- [ ] Remove bootstrapVue and use SyncFusion grid which also allows user to download data in csv file.
 		- [ ] 3.
 Import users using CSV file
 			- [ ] use https://atmospherejs.com/edgee/slingshot
 		- [ ] 4.
 Export users to CSV file